 - 1. Obtain propylene glycol (RV/swimming pool antifreeze or equivalent). - 2.
 Turn off gas and electrical supplies to your furnace. - 3.
-Remove furnace control door. - 4.
-Remove the top unused rubber plug from the port on the collector box opposite the condensate trap.
-See Fig 60. - 5.
+Remove furnace control door. - Remove the top unused rubber plug from the port on the collector box opposite the condensate trap.
+See Fig. 63.
 Connect a field supplied 3/8-in.
-(9.5-mm) ID tube to the open port on the collector box. - 6.
-Insert a field supplied funnel into the tube. - 7.
-Pour one quart (liter) of anti-freeze solution into the funnel/ tube.
+(9.5-mm) ID tube to the - 5.
+Connect a field supplied 3/8-in.
+(9.5-mm) ID tube to the open port on the collector box - 6.
+Insert a field supplied funnel into the tube. - Pour 1 quart of anti-freeze solution into the funnel/tube.
 Antifreeze should run through the inducer housing, overfill condensate trap and flow to an open drain. - 8.
 Replace the rubber plug in the port on the collector box. - 9.
-Remove the middle unused rubber plug from the port on the collector box opposite the condensate trap.
-See Fig. 60. - 10.
-Repeat Steps 5 through 8. - 11.
+Remove the middle unused rubber plug from the port on the - collector box opposite the condensate trap.
+See Fig. 63.
+10. Repeat Steps 5 through 8. - 11.
 If a condensate pump is used, check with pump manufacturer to verify pump is safe for use with antifreeze used.
 Allow pump to start and pump anti-freeze to open drain. - 12.
-Replace main door. - 13.
-When furnace is re-started, flush condensate pump with clear water to check for proper operation before re-starting furnace. - 14.
-Propylene glycol need not be removed before re-starting furnace.
+Replace main door. - When furnace is re-started, flush condensate pump with clear water to check for proper operation before re-starting furnace. - 14.
+Propylene glycol need not be removed before re-starting furnace. - 15.
+Component self-test